 Creative Practice and Critical Inquiry

 Beginning in the third year, graduate students in good standing are eligible for teaching fellowships.
-Most teaching fellows devote two-fifths TIME to teaching.
+Most teaching fellows devote two "term fifths" to teaching.
 Following successful completion of the general exam, students are required to take M250ht (Teaching Practicum).
-This course does not count towards the 16 required courses.
+This course does not count towards the 16 courses required for the PhD.

 Within the academic year in which the general examination is passed, the PhD candidate is expected to develop a proposal for a dissertation, which should be a major original contribution to the field.
 The proposal must be submitted for approval to the program, which is responsible for assigning the student a committee consisting of a dissertation advisor and two other faculty members.
-Normally, the complete dissertation must be submitted within five years after passing the general examination, and satisfactory progress must be demonstrated every year in order that the student remains in good standing.
+Normally, the complete dissertation must be submitted within five years after passing the general examination, and satisfactory progress must be demonstrated every year so that the student remains in good standing.
 If the dissertation is submitted thereafter the department is not obligated to accept it.
-The formal requirements for the dissertation are set forth in The Form of the PhD Dissertation, provided by the Graduate School of Arts and Sciences.
+The formal requirements for the dissertation are set forth in the dissertation policies of the Graduate School of Arts and Sciences.
 The department requires one bound copy for the Music Library, in addition to the two copies (one bound, one original) required for the Registrar.

 All departmental doctoral candidates who are about to submit or have submitted their dissertation are required to make a final presentation of their work.